-Batch organise in Faces Using Faces to organise your photos by your favourite people is even easier — you can select multiple photos and drag them to a named person in your library.
+Batch organize in Faces Using Faces to organize your photos by your favourite people is even easier — you can select multiple photos and drag them to a named person in your library.

 Recently Deleted album You can access the Recently Deleted album in Albums view and restore or purge deleted items.

-Share menu You can create a reminder from almost anywhere in OS X straight from the Share menu, including a Safari web page, a contact or even email text.
+Share menu You can create a reminder from almost anywhere in OS X right from the Share menu, including a Safari web page, a contact or even email text.